eliot-exdev/boost-morphos/README_MORPHOS.md

 - filesystem
 - program_options

-# Cross compile on linux
+# Cross-compile on linux for MorphOS

 Requires a working cross-compiler and the MorphOS SDK (version 3.18).
 See [Cross-Compiler Setup](https://bigfoot.morphos-team.net/files/setup-cross-sdk.sh) to setup it on your linux machine.